Volunteering 101 Series:

 introduction & integration of volunteers To increase the productivity of volunteer programs, it is critical that new arrivals get an introduction to the organization and its projects.
 This is especially true for short-term volunteers, who won’t have the time to learn the ropes on their own.
 Once volunteers understand the full scope of processes, targeted contributions to long-term goals are facilitated.

 organizational set up Just like any entity in the private sector, the organizational set up of nonprofits and their volunteer programs largely influences the outcome.
 Many of the managerial processes that steer the decision making of nonprofits are equivalent or similar to for-profit settings, along dimensions such as administration, coordination, project management, marketing, finance etc. The more professional the set-up, the better the actual results: great marketing helps attract volunteers in the first place; a well-coordinated program can adapt to highly fluctuating volunteer numbers; a resourceful finance department establishes a stable donation system, while also seeking sustainable income for when volunteers and donations are scarce.

 it is what you make it & it is what it is

 In the end, the actual impact of a volunteering program depends on volunteers’ abilities and the organizational structures to accommodate them.
-Results can vary along a wide range and are often difficult to quantify: it could be a little step on an individual level, like a kid having its first aha moment while learning simple math; or it could be the large scale implementation of a project that brings about systemic and sustainable empowerment of a community.
+Results can vary and are often difficult to quantify.
+It could be a little step on an individual level, like a kid having its first aha moment while learning simple math; or it could be the large-scale implementation of a project that brings about systemic and sustainable empowerment of a community.
 Whether the tangible and instant impact on one person’s life is more, equally or less meaningful than the broader and often indirect impact on a whole community, depends on your individual outlook and will determine your perceived usefulness.

 along these lines